DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 Create a case folder for the optimization that has an empty .foam 'dummy' file as well as the upper (suction surface, SS) and lower (pressure surface, PS) surface profiles for the airfoil.

-Then open the .foam file in paraview by clicking file and open in the top left of the ParaView toolbar.
-You should see a source in the pipeline manager.
+Then open the .foam file in ParaView by clicking *file* then *open* in the top left of the toolbar.
+You should now see the new source in the pipeline manager.

 Then click the green apply button on the left, below the Paraview pipeline window.
 You can also set up the 'auto-apply' feature by navigating to *edit* in the upper toolbar, then selecting settings.
 Auto-apply is the second setting under the *general* tab.